 Mobile Reception Problems?
 A Word of Caution to Repeater and Mobile Signal Booster Consumers

-The use of an unlicensed mobile phone repeater and signal boosters can carry a two-year jail term per offence on violating individuals, and/or over a $255,000 court fine.
+The use of an unlicensed mobile phone repeater and signal boosters can carry a five-year jail term per offence on violating individuals, and/or up to a $1.05 million court fine.

 Despite government warnings, people still tend to purchase repeaters and signal boosters online because the products are undeniably cheaper.

 A number of websites still try to pass these illegal devices off as a legitimate solution to signal problems.

 Some even claim these devices – which are also described as mobile phone signal boosters or enhancers – are approved by the Australian Communications Media Authority (ACMA).
 Don’t be fooled.
 They are not.

 It’s for this reason that you won’t find these devices for sale through your mainstream telecommunication companies.